Content-Addressable aRchives (CAR)

 - If bytes is empty, terminate these substeps.

-- Run the steps to parse a CAR block header with bytes to obtain cid and block size.
+- Run the steps to parse a CAR block header with bytes to obtain cid and data size.

-- Read block size bytes from bytes and store the result in block.
+- Read data size bytes from bytes and store the result in data.

-- Push an entry onto blocks containing cid, block size, and block.
+- Push an entry onto blocks containing cid, data size, and data.

 - Return to the beginning of these substeps.